emqx/deploy-emqx-to-azure-with-terraform/README.md

 > **Note**

 > You should apply for an emqx license if you want more than 10 quotas when deploying emqx enterprise.
+terraform apply -auto-approve -var="emqx_lic=${your_license_content}"

 After applying successfully, it will output the following: